unt-carpentries/workshop-extras/welcome-checklist.md

 * Log-in to **eaglenet** network with your EUID.
 If you do not have an EUID, please place a red sticky note on your laptop and ask a helper for wifi credentials.

-* Open the webpage http://bit.ly/swc020420 to access the **Etherpad**.
+* Open the webpage [[ bitly link ]] to access the **Etherpad**.
 We will use this Etherpad to share links and snippets of code, take notes, ask and answer questions, and whatever else comes to mind.
 To start, please add yourself to the attendee list.

-* If you have not downloaded any of the software used for these lessons, please go to the event page and follow the setup instructions at the bottom of the page: https://unt-carpentries.github.io/2020-02-04-unt-swc/.
+* If you have not downloaded any of the software used for these lessons, please go to the event page and follow the setup instructions at the bottom of the page: [[ workshop link ]].
 Once you have downloaded and installed the software, please go through the steps below to verify everything is working.

 ##### Open the bash shell